jackgidding/RepData_PeerAssessment1/PA1_template.md

 anonymous individual.
 The data set contains the number of steps taken during five minute intervals throughout the day for a period of two months.
 Missing values from the device are represented by NA values.
-Missing values occur when the device was not on the individual.
+Missing values may occur when the device was not on the individual or when the device was turned off.

 The columns in the data set are: